-- A1 understand the agronomic (soil, crop and livestock management) approaches used in ecological/biological/organic food production systems - A2 have an in depth knowledge of the underlying principles and standards of ecological/ biological/organic food production, processing and retailing/marketing systems - A3 understand the main applied and strategic R&D methodologies used to improve ecological food production systems. - A4 understand approaches, mechanisms and challenges for technology transfer into the ecological/biological/organic food production, processing and retailing/marketing sector.
-Teaching and Learning Methods
+- A1 understand the agronomic (soil, crop and livestock management) approaches used in ecological/biological/organic/sustainable food production systems - A2 have an in depth knowledge of the underlying principles and standards of ecological/ biological/organic/sustainable food production, processing and retailing/marketing systems retailing/marketing sector.

+- A3 understand the main applied and strategic R&D methodologies used to improve ecological and sustainable food production systems. - A4 understand approaches, mechanisms and challenges for technology transfer into the ecological/biological/organic/sustainable food production, processing and